Data-Bishop/chess-puzzle-generator/docs/cloud-setup.md

 terraform destroy
 ```

-To also remove the bootstrap resources (state bucket, lock table, OIDC provider, deploy role):
+To also remove the bootstrap resources (state bucket, OIDC provider, deploy role):

 ```bash
 cd bootstrap
 terraform destroy
 ```

-> **Warning** — Destroying the bootstrap S3 bucket will delete all Terraform state.
+> **Warning** - Destroying the bootstrap S3 bucket will delete all Terraform state.
 Do this only when you are fully decommissioning the project.